antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 shutdown command invoked
 ```

-If `./build/zephyr/zephyr.hex` is successfully written to the device, the model can be tested directly on hardware platform.
+Once `./build/zephyr/zephyr.hex` is successfully written to the device, the model can be tested directly on hardware platform.

 In order to do so, set `simulated` to `false` in the `./kenning-scenarios/zephyr-tflite-vae-inference-max32690.yml` file.
-In the end, let's use a single-command approach, where `kenning test report` are invoked all at once (model is already compiled, hence lack of `optimize`):
+Finally, use a single-command approach, where `kenning test report` are invoked all at once (model is already compiled, hence lack of `optimize`):

 ```bash test-skip
 kenning test report --cfg ./kenning-scenarios/zephyr-tflite-vae-inference-max32690.yml \